FloatFinOps/Glass-Documentation/Documentation/Virtual Machine Page/Licensing.md

 ### 3.1 API

-Licensing will only be calculated when the virtual machine is a valid hybrid benefit windows candidate.
+Licensing will only be calculated when the virtual machine is a valid candidate for hybrid benefit.

 The logic to fetch the original price information from the database uses the following filters:

-Hardware cost with license:
+Hardware cost without license:
 - `ArmRegionName == virtual machine's ArmLocation`
 - `ArmSkuName == virtual machine's SKU`
 - `ProductName == "Virtual Machines"`